 South Korea Shares Tipped To Open In The Green

-(RTTNews) - The South Korea stock market on Thursday ended the two-day slide in which it had slumped more than 30 points or 1.1 percent.
-The KOSPI now rests just beneath the 2,650-point plateau and it may add to its winnings on Friday.
+(RTTNews) - The South Korea stock market bounced higher again on Tuesday, one day after snapping the two-day winning streak in which it had collected almost 40 points or 1.6 percent.
+The KOSPI now rests just above the 2,680-point plateau and it's expected to see additional support on Wednesday.

-The global forecast for the Asian markets is upbeat on growing optimism over the outlook for interest rates.
-The European and U.S. markets were up and the Asian bourses figure to open in similar fashion.
+The global forecast for the Asian markets is positive on optimism over the outlook for interest rates.
+The European and U.S. markets were up and the Asian markets are tipped to at least open in similar fashion.

-The KOSPI finished slightly higher on Thursday following mixed performances from the financial shares, technology stocks and chemical companies.
+The KOSPI finished modestly higher on Tuesday following gains from the technology stocks and chemicals, while the financials and industrials were mixed.

-Among the actives, Shinhan Financial shed 0.44 percent, while KB Financial spiked 2.01 percent, Hana Financial collected 1.01 percent, Samsung Electronics dropped 0.96 percent, Samsung SDI skyrocketed 13.03 percent, LG Electronics perked 0.21 percent, SK Hynix strengthened 1.23 percent, Naver lost 0.42 percent, LG Chem rallied 1.33 percent, Lotte Chemical declined 0.81 percent, S-Oil stumbled 0.95 percent, SK Innovation soared 2.68 percent, POSCO improved 0.80 percent, SK Telecom eased 0.19 percent, KEPCO tumbled 1.83 percent, Hyundai Mobis slid 0.39 percent, Hyundai Motor fell 0.40 percent and Kia Motors was down 0.71 percent.
+Among the actives, Shinhan Financial shed 0.44 percent, while KB Financial soared 3.54 percent, Samsung Electronics rallied 1.24 percent, Samsung SDI skyrocketed 11.12 percent, LG Electronics spiked 2.41 percent, SK Hynix lost 0.54 percent, Naver rose 0.32 percent, LG Chem surged 3.33 percent, Lotte Chemical perked 0.25 percent, SK Innovation accelerated 1.94 percent, POSCO jumped 2.97 percent, SK Telecom improved 0.77 percent, KEPCO skidded 1.04 percent, Hyundai Mobis was up 0.20 percent, Hyundai Motor sank 0.82 percent, Kia Motors eased 0.08 percent and Hana Financial and S-Oil were unchanged.

-The lead from Wall Street is positive as the major averages opened higher on Thursday and remained solidly in the green throughout the session, with the S&P and NASDAQ hitting fresh closing highs.
+The lead from Wall Street is upbeat as the major averages opened flat on Tuesday but quickly moved solidly to the upside and finished comfortably in the green.

-Adding to the optimism about interest rates, the European Central Bank lowered its annual inflation forecast while announcing its widely expected decision to leave rates unchanged.
+While core price growth slowed slightly less than expected, the slowdown still seems to have added to optimism about the Federal Reserve lowering interest rates in June.

-Potentially adding to the buying interest on Wall Street, treasury yields saw further downside on the day, with the ten-year yield falling to its lowest closing level in a month.
+The Labor Department is scheduled to release a separate report on Thursday on producer price inflation for February.

-Oil prices drifted lower on Thursday amid some concerns about the outlook for demand, although the downside was limited by a weaker greenback.
-West Texas Intermediate Crude oil futures for April fell $0.20 or 0.3 percent at $78.93 a barrel.
+Oil futures settled lower again on Tuesday on the U.S. inflation data and persisting worries about the outlook for demand.
+West Texas Intermediate Crude oil futures for April sank $0.37 at $77.56 a barrel.

 Werbung